 Noel’s House Party, 1991

-One of a number of programs that fall into comedy come light entertainment, this show that had everything.
-Crazy antics, special guests, comic characters and of course the gotcha.
+Possibly Saturday night TV at it’s best, this show had something for everyone: Crazy antics, special guests, comic characters and of course the gotcha.

 The series was must see Saturday evening television.
 During it’s eight series run it clocked up one hundred and sixty nine episodes.